This complete guide to oat flour will show you exactly how to make it, when to use it, and how to substitute it successfully in your favorite recipes.

 Oats are pretty much a “superfood” thanks to the amazing combination of nutrients available.
 All the more reason to add them to cookies, don’t you think?

-- Steel Cut Oats – After harvesting, oats are separated from the husk in a large spinning machine.
+- Steel Cut Oats.
+After harvesting, oats are separated from the husk in a large spinning machine.
 In the process, many oat groats are broken into small pieces.
 These small pieces of oat groats are steel-cut oats.

-- Rolled Oats – Old fashioned oats are steamed and lightly toasted to aid in the cooking process at home.
+- Rolled Oats.
+Old-fashioned oats are steamed and lightly toasted to aid in the cooking process at home.
 These are called rolled oats.

 Regardless of the type of oats you buy, homemade oat flour will always be more affordable than store-bought!
+One cup of homemade oat flour costs me about $0.30, compared to over $1 per cup from the store.

 Step 1.
 Place oats in a high-speed blender or food processor.